Whiddy Island – A Hidden Gem in Bantry Bay

 Today Whiddy Island is a place where walkers can absorb a landscape steeped in history and – in the summer months – wreathed in red and purple fuchsia.
 It’s a hideaway where bird-watchers can break out the binoculars; an escape where everyone can grab a well-earned drink at the welcoming island pub.
 Whether you’re walking, boating, kayaking, or simply relaxing here, you’ll find an island of hidden depths.

-Five reasons to visit Whiddy Island
+Six reasons to visit Whiddy Island!

 1. Make a splash on the Bantry Blueway